-In July 1975 I made a 8mm video of the pier railway including a cab view ride!
-I dont have a film projector anymore and it proved quite difficult to photograph the frames on the small 8mm film viewer I have (because it has what is essentially a Fresnel lens.)
+In July 1975 I made a 8mm video of the pier railway including a cab view ride.
+It proved quite difficult to photograph the frames from a small 8mm film viewer because it has what is essentially a Fresnel lens.
 What follows are just a few shots from that 8mm film.

-(PS There’s this video which just shows the above sign – partially hidden – its on You Tube.)
+(Since writing that here’s a video just showing the above sign, partially hidden – You Tube.)

 Heading along the pier as viewed from the driver’s cab.

 One fact from the 8mm film is the west track is no longer used.
 It was taken out of use in 1974 so had been unused for a year or so by the time of the film.